PrefectHQ/ControlFlow/README.md

 ## Key Concepts

-- **Flow**: A container for an AI-enhanced workflow, defined using the `@ai_flow` decorator.
+- **Flow**: A container for an AI-enhanced workflow, defined using the `@flow` decorator.
 Flows maintain consistent context and history across tasks.

 - **Task**: A discrete objective for AI agents to solve, defined using the `@ai_task` decorator or declared inline.
 Tasks specify the expected inputs and outputs, acting as a bridge between AI agents and traditional code.